-- (1) The second largest party or coalition of parties in the Senate shall be the Minority Party and shall elect- - (a) a Senator belonging to the party or coalition of parties to be the Senate Minority Leader; - (b) a Senator belonging to the party or coalition of parties to be the Deputy Senate Minority Leader; - (c) a Senator belonging to the party or coalition of parties to be the Senate Minority Whip; and parties to be the Deputy Senate Minority Whip.
+- (1) The second largest party or coalition of parties in the Senate shall be the Minority Party and shall elect- - (a) a Senator belonging to the party or coalition of parties to be the Senate Minority Leader; - (b) a Senator belonging to the party or coalition of parties to be the Deputy Senate Minority Leader; - (c) a Senator belonging to the party or coalition of parties to be the Senate Minority Whip; and - (d) a Senator belonging to the party or coalition of parties to be the Deputy Senate Minority Whip. - (2) Whenever the Senate Minority Leader is absent or unable to perform his or her official duties and responsibilities, the Deputy Senate Minority Leader shall be in charge and in the absence of the Deputy Senate Minority Leader, the Senate Minority Whip or the Deputy Senate Minority Whip shall be in charge of those duties and responsibilities in an acting capacity.